 Using the Vona du Toit Model of Creative Ability (VdTMoCA) has been the catalyst for exciting and significant change in service delivery within these services since 2010.
 Read more about this here.

 With ongoing participation in continuing professional development initiatives, the adult acute OT departments at Berrywood Hospital and the Welland Centre proudly became the first Centre of Excellence in 2013.
-We have been hosting regular open days since and contributing practice examples to the Foundation's book - The VdTMoCA: A practical guide for acute mental health occupational therapy practice.
+We have hosted regular open days since, and also contributed practice examples to the Foundation's book - The VdTMoCA: A practical guide for acute mental health occupational therapy practice.

 FORENSIC SERVICE - The Second UK Centre of Excellence - Robinson Ward, William Wake House, St.Andrews Healthcare, Northampton